stevenhu19817/order-api-project/README.md

 #### Input Validation Rules

 1. `name`: Must only contain English characters and have each first letter capitalized
-2. `price`: Must be a number greater than 2000
+2. `price`: Must be a number less than 2000
 3. `currency`: Must be either **TWD** or **USD**

 ### Response